jansmolders86/mediacenterjs/README.md

 Other known issues
 ==================

-* Frontend needs to be ported to knockout (or angular)
+* Frontend needs to be ported to knockout (still wip)

 What still needs to be done
 ==================